darthmayhem/Aequilibrium/part-1/README.md

 ### Execution

-To run the completed example:
+To run the example from a console window:

 ```
 node app.js